 How many days to stay in Tbilisi?

 While you can easily explore its most iconic sites in two or three days, such as the Old City, the cable car to Narikala Fortress, the Peace Bridge, the Abanotubani neighborhood, and Mtatsminda Park, it's ideal to dedicate at least four full days.
-This way, you'll have time to explore at a leisurely pace, discover its most authentic neighborhoods, enjoy the local cuisine, and visit less touristy spots like the Chronicles of Georgia Monument or the Saburtalo district with its murals.

 Additionally, Tbilisi works very well as a base for day trips to nearby destinations such as Mtskheta or Sighnaghi, making staying longer a great idea.